Loading...

 Here are some of the ways in which we use these strategies.

-And we know that retrieval of information is skimming and scanning the text to find information directly from the text.
+Having rich discussions is talking to others about what we've read and we know that retrieval of information is skimming and scanning the text to find information directly from the text.

-Well done for making these connections.
+Well done from making these connections.

 Okay, here's our keyword inference that I said we were going to talk more about.

-Let's say our keyword again.
+Let's say our keyword again, ready?
+Inference, fantastic.

 Inference means to use clues from within the text to draw conclusions.

-It's like being a detective and figuring out something that isn't directly said in the story by using clues and what you already know.
+Is it being a detective and figuring out something that isn't directly said in the story by using clues and what you already know, show me your magnifying glasses or use our magnifier to look for those clues.

 This can help us to build our understanding of the story.